“If it’s not new, it’s not Final Fantasy.”

 The legend behind the Final Fantasy series as a whole — and its curious name — is that developer Square was facing bankruptcy in the late ’80s, and the original Final Fantasy was to be its last great hope for redemption.
-Fortunately for Square, it proved to be a massive success, and kickstarted the series that Square would become most closely associated with over the years.
+Whether or not the story is true — and there have been a few conflicting accounts over the last few years — it proved to be a massive success, and kickstarted the series that Square would become most closely associated with over the years.

 Looking at it from a modern perspective, Final Fantasy I is fairly simplistic, and actually has a lot more in common with Western RPGs of the era such as Wizardry and Ultima than what we now typically regard as “JRPGs”.
 You have an entirely player-created party, drawn from a selection of available character classes, and said party is entirely mute, devoid of any characterisation or personality whatsoever.
 You have an open world map in which it’s alarmingly easy to accidentally wander into an area with monsters far too powerful to handle.
 And said monsters are heavily, heavily inspired by Dungeons and Dragons, being pretty much straight lifts of entries in the Monster Manual in many cases.

 The game’s homage to Western RPG conventions wasn’t coincidental; it was entirely deliberate.
 Inspired by aspects of Western games such as monsters having elemental weaknesses, battle designer Akitoshi Kawazu incorporated these features into Final Fantasy, inadvertently setting the template for many a Japanese RPG to follow.